Don’t Go With A Cheap Inspection, Go With The Best.

 We had multiple clients compliment our service, many of them have had home inspections in the past and are beside themselves at the quality of inspection we provide vs. the past inspections they have received.
 We were the “Deal Killer” on a couple instances, however we just point out the defects and its up the our clients to determine if they can accept them in the process.
 In one case, after our client stopped our inspection process half way through due to “that being enough”, we were asked to go home shopping, and enjoyed every moment of it.
 Ultimately the client found the home of their dreams, with a list of items to improve upon.

 We have been black listed by some realtors because we don’t compromise being a third party opinion.
 From a real estate agent perspective, this was just dumb as it opens them up to a suit.
 Extremely frustrating as an inspector, especially in the case of a home where I had previously called out structural concerns.
 As the”deal-killer” inspector, I’ve gotten used to being blacklisted but nothing says I have to like it.

 BUT WAIT . . . .
 THERE’S MORE!
 LET’S TALK COMMERCIAL INSPECTIONS

 The most frustrating part of the year happened on the commercial real estate side.

 Good stuff, great catches, and I saved my clients a lot of money.
 This is not the way to endear oneself to the local agents.
 At the heart of the ASTM E2108-15 Property Condition Assessment (the recognized commercial inspection standard) is the Opinion of Probable Costs.
-When identifying deficiencies, I get asked often to generate an estimate of the repair costs.
+Can you estimate the repair costs?
 As you might imagine, this estimating requires considerable time and expertise.
 Contacts in the construction world help a lot, too.

 This year, I missed on multiple projects.
 The reason?